 - The setting

-- The problem the protagonist faces
+- The crisis the protagonist is approaching

 One effective trick for defining one is to write a one-sentence logline that will become the foundation of your story.
 The logline is a tool used primarily by screenwriters, but it can be very helpful if you’re writing a novel or a short story.